-Racine County Sheriff's Office K 9 Unit
+Racine County Sheriff's Office K-9 Unit

-In 1999, the Racine County Sheriff's Office began its first Canine unit.
+In 1999, the Racine County Sheriff's Office began its first Canine Unit.
 With the generous support of many businesses and citizens, the program was launched.
-With participation from the Racine County Deputy Sheriff's Protective Association a handler was selected and K 9 DAX began service.

-After the retirement of K 9 DAX, K 9 Gingiss was placed into service in June of 2005.
-Gingiss is a Belgian Malinois.
-Gingiss is a dual purpose K 9, trained in narcotics detection, tracking, building and area searches, as well as searching for articles and evidence.
+The Canine Unit is currently comprised of 4 K-9's and their handlers, thanks to the overwhelming support of the community and several local businesses.
+In 2012, K-9 Friday was placed into service.
+Friday is a Belgian Malinois/German Shepherd mix.
+Friday is also a dual purpose K-9, trained in narcotics detection, tracking, building and area searches, and articles and evidence searches.
+Friday is partnered with Deputy Edward Drewitz.